top of page

 • Generalized Anxiety Disorder (GAD): People with GAD experience excessive and uncontrollable worry and anxiety about various aspects of life, such as work, health, family, or everyday situations.
 The worry is often disproportionate to the actual circumstances and persists for at least six months.

 • Panic Disorder: Panic disorder involves recurrent and unexpected panic attacks – sudden episodes of intense fear or discomfort that reach a peak within minutes.
 Panic attacks may be accompanied by physical symptoms like heart palpitations, sweating, trembling, and a feeling of impending doom.
+Coping strategies are often used to help with panic attacks and are sometimes so normalized that most don’t even realize they’re doing them.

 • Social Anxiety Disorder (Social Phobia): Social anxiety disorder is characterized by a persistent fear of social situations, such as public speaking, meeting new people, or being in social gatherings.
 People with social anxiety often fear judgment, embarrassment, or humiliation in these situations.